-Pediculosis - pubic lice; Lice - pubic; Crabs
+Pediculosis - pubic lice; Lice - pubic; Crabs; Pediculosis pubis

-Rarely, pubic lice can passed through contact with objects such as toilet seats, sheets, blankets, or bathing suits at a store.
+In very cases, pubic lice can spread through contact with objects such as toilet seats, sheets, blankets, or bathing suits (that you may try on at a store).

 Animals cannot spread lice to humans.